-Furthermore, one in three women over the age of 50 will experience an osteoporosis related fracture; three out of four hip fracture patients are women; and about one in five hip fracture patients will die within 12 months of the fracture.
+Furthermore, one in three women over the age of 50 will experience an osteoporosis-related fracture; three out of four hip fracture patients are women, and about one in five hip fracture patients will die within 12 months of the fracture.

 Practice important bone health

-Dr. Williams added that forearm fractures are an early indicator of poor bone density in adults.
+Forearm fractures are an early indicator of poor bone density in adults.
 If you have had a forearm fracture as an adult you should ask your primary care physician to calculate your risk of another fracture.

 Follow a healthy diet

 Adequate dietary protein, calcium and vitamin D are also important for reducing fractures and increasing bone density.
 Adults over 50 need 1200 mg of calcium and 800 to 1000 IU of Vitamin D daily.
 It is also important to exercise at all stages of your life; especially during childhood and adolescence as exercise increases bone mass.